Mold In Yogurt: Is It Safe To Eat And How To Prevent It

 This will only be what is visible to the naked eye, however, as mold can have deep roots that run through the rest of the yogurt.
 This is the reason surface mold should not be scraped off and the remaining yogurt consumed, as you could be ingesting large amounts of mold by doing so.

 If no visible mold is present, a simple sniff test can also be useful.
-Mold has a distinct musty scent to it, and upon opening a yogurt, if this musty scent is smelt, it’s highly likely that mold has begun to form.
+Mold has a distinct musty scent to it, and upon opening a yogurt, if this musty scentOpens in a new tab. is smelt, mold has likely begun to form.
 As a general rule, if any unusual smells are noticed upon opening a pot of yogurt, it should always be discarded.

 What kind of mold grows on yogurts?

-Another mold that can be found growing in yogurts and some other dairy products is Mucor circinelloides.
-This strain is most often found growing within soil, dung, and on root vegetables, but can make its way into the milk used for yogurt production.
+Another mold that can be found growing in yogurts and some other dairy products is Mucor circinelloidesOpens in a new tab..
+This strain is most often found growing within soil, dung, and root vegetables, but can make its way into the milk used for yogurt production.

 Mucor fungi can be identified by its slightly off-yellow coloration and fluffy texture.
 It often starts white and turns more yellow as it matures.